dedis/popstellar/README.md

 _Most of the sub-folders have their own README detailing some general information about their layer._

+Every type = object is described in more details in a sub-folder.

+There might a way to avoid repeating all the wrapping information by using refs, but for now, it may be safer to just repeat it so that every json file is guaranteed to be complete.

 # Introduction
 The Personhood.Online system will communicate over WebSockets and rely on a Publish/Subscribe communication pattern, to support the Personhood.Online notion of “Communication channels” described in Data Pipeline architecture specification.
 As WebSockets do not naturally support Publish/Subscribe, a low-level protocol is described to provide the Publish/Subscribe communication layer.